dsgelab/finregistry-matrices/README.md

 *2022-11-01 Changed some parameter titles so that the parameter file can be harmonised*

-Now you can use one parameter file that looks like this to run both wide endpoint generator and wide drug file generator.
-In this case, some parameters will be shared between both programs.
+Now you can use one single parameter file that looks like below to run both wide endpoint generator and wide drug generator.
+In this case, some parameters will be shared between the two programs.
+Using separate parameter files still works if you prefer.
 Please see below for more details.
-Using separate parameter files still works if you prefer.

 <pre>
 SampleFile  <em> SampleList </em>